 Kombucha has become a household name as well as becoming very expensive.
-It is known for its healing properties most commonly as a probiotic.
-Fermentation has become very popular and this is one of the more common fermented products today.
+It is known for its healing properties, most commonly as a probiotic.
+Fermentation has become very popular, and this is one of the more common fermented products today.

 Kombucha "tea" has been around for a very long time.
 Some say it originated in Japan but has been known to have history in Russia as well.

 I have Irritable Bowel Syndrome (IBS) and was concerned that the yogurt culture I was eating may be having a bad effect due to my sensitivity to dairy products.
 So, I considered using kombucha as a substitute probiotic.
 My main concern with kombucha was the fermentation aspect.
 I also have a sensitivity to fermented products.
 Fermented products have a very high histamine content and people who are histamine-intolerant can react.
-Because using kombucha, it seems to be helping and my physician told me to continue using as a probiotic.
+Since using kombucha, it seems to be helping, and my physician told me to continue using it as a probiotic.

 Grow a Kombucha SCOBY from a Store-Bought Bottle

-Here are the steps I took to grow my own Kombucha SCOBY (also known as "mother", culture, or mushroom).
+Here are the steps I took to grow my own Kombucha SCOBY (also known as “mother,” “culture,” or “mushroom”).

 - 1 cup water